Lantianqianmu/nftide-rnaseq/README.md

 Nextflow pipeline for RNA-seq.

 ## Introduction ##
 The pipeline uses cutadapt to remove nextera adaptors, aligns fastqs with STAR and quantifies with featureCounts.

 ## Software dependencies ##
 Dependencies  | Version
 ------------- | -------------
+nextflow | 25.10
 Perl | 5.32.1
 python | 3.10.12
 cutadapt | 4.5
-pigz | 2.6
 samtools | 1.18
 star | 2.7.11a
 subread | 2.0.6